islamashraful/MongoRedisCache/README.md

-# Caching NodeJS App with Redis
+# MongoRedisCache

 This project includes a Node.js application with MongoDB and Redis services.
+Redis is used as a caching layer on top of Mongo.

+The `cache.js` module modified the default behaviour of the Mongoose exec function to hook into any queries throughout the application and run caching logic in a centralized place.

 ## Up and Running